mgblackwater/stevekinney.net/content/courses/testing/expect-examples/expect-array-containing.md

 modified: 2024-09-28T12:51:04-06:00
 ---

-Alright, let’s talk about **`expect.arrayContaining`**—one of those methods that sounds like it’s just begging for a real-world example.
+Let’s talk about **`expect.arrayContaining`**—one of those methods that sounds like it’s just begging for a real-world example.
 And I’ve got just the thing for you!

 ## What Does it Do?